AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-07-09-jekyll-comment-system-github-issues.md

 ---
 title: Creating a Jekyll Comment System with the GitHub Issues API
-description: In this quick tutorial, I'll show you how to create a comment system for your Jekyll blog using the GitHub issues API.
+description: Learn how to create a simple comment system for your Jekyll blog.
+We'll use the GitHub issues API and defer loading our comments for a better user experience.
 keywords: [jekyll comment system]
 tags: [jekyll, github, javascript]
 comments_id: 45
 ---

 A while back, [Ari Stathopoulos wrote a tutorial](https://aristath.github.io/blog/static-site-comments-using-github-issues-api) on how to use the GitHub Issues API as a comment system.
 And you know what?
 It works like a charm!
 It's actually what I use on this very blog.
+The only notable downside is that unauthenticated requests have a [rate limit of 60 requests/hour](https://developer.github.com/v3/#rate-limiting).

 In this tutorial, I'd like to introduce a modified version of Ari's approach that:

 1. Only loads the comment system once the user has scrolled to the end of the page.
-2. Purifies each comment to escape special characters and prevent XSS attacks.
+2. Sanitizes each comment to escape special characters and prevent XSS attacks.
 3. Uses moment.js to display relative dates, like you see on most comment systems.

 That last point is really optional.
 My two key concerns were to improve my comment system's performance and to ensure that users can't get away with XSS via GitHub comments.

 ## How to Add Comments to a Jekyll Blog

 This section is a bit of a recap on how to use the GitHub Issues API as a comment system in Jekyll.
+Most of this is covered in Ari's post, save for some differences in the markup itself.

 First, you'll need a public repo for your comments.
 Add this variable to your `_config.yml`:

 {% capture code %}issues_repo: YourUsername/RepoName{% endcapture %}
 {% include code.html file="_config.yml" code=code lang="yml" %}

-We'll use this a few times throughout the tutorial, so this is better than hardcoding it.
+We'll use this a few times in our code, so it's a good idea to define it in one place instead of copy-pasting it.
+That way, if the repo name ever changes, you'll only have to update it in `_config.yml`.

-If a particular blog post needs comments, simply open an issue for it in that repo and note the ID:
+If a particular blog post needs comments, simply open an issue for it in that repo and note its ID:

 {% include picture.html img="issue-id" ext="png" alt="The ID of an issue on my GitHub repo." %}

-Add this front matter variable to the blog post and fill it in with the ID from above:
+Add the following front matter variable to the blog post and assign it the ID from above:

 {% capture code %}comments_id: 35{% endcapture %}
 {% include code.html file="_posts/2020-07-07-my-post.md" code=code lang="markdown" %}

-In your `post.html` layout file, what we'll do is check to see if this front matter variable was specified.
-If it wasn't, then comments are turned off for that post.
-If it was, we'll want to include a file containing our HTML and JavaScript for the comment system:
+In your `post.html` layout file, we'll check to see if this front matter variable was specified.
+If it wasn't, then the comment system is turned off for that post.
+If it was, then we'll want to include a file containing our HTML and JavaScript for the comment system:

 {% capture code %}{% raw %}{% if page.comments_id %}
     {% include comments.html issue_id=page.comments_id %}